rbshadow/CTF_Writeup/PicoCTF/AIO.md

 ### 1. Forensics Warmup 1 - Points: 50
-→ Can you unzip this file for me and retreive the flag?
+Can you unzip this file for me and retreive the flag?

 #### Solution:

-1. Download the file and Unzip.
+1. Download the file and Unzip
 2. Open flag.jpg file.
 Here found the flag.

 ### 2. Reversing Warmup 1 - Points: 50
-→ Throughout your journey you will have to run many programs.
+Throughout your journey you will have to run many programs.
 Can you navigate to `/problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2` on the shell server and run this program to retreive the flag?

 #### Solution:

-1  Access the shell and connect.
+1. Access the shell and connect.
-2 Login with credentials like teamname and password.
+2. Login with credentials like teamname and password.
-3 Navigate to `/problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2` directory with `cd /problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2`
+3. Navigate to `/problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2` directory with `cd /problems/reversing-warmup-1_3_7c0eade7faf60ffe3485e12098e2a6c2`
-4 Check files with ls -l command.
+4. Check files with ls -l command.
 Here can see the file has executable permission.
 `-rwxr-sr-x 1 hacksports reversing-warmup-1_3 7420 Sep 28 08:34 run`

-5 Run the file with `./run`
+5. Run the file with `./run`
-6 Final flag is: `picoCTF{welc0m3_t0_r3VeRs1nG}`
+6. Final flag is: `picoCTF{welc0m3_t0_r3VeRs1nG}`

 ### 3. Reversing Warmup 2 - Points: 50
 Can you decode the following string dGg0dF93NHNfczFtcEwz from base64 format to ASCII?

 #### Solution:

-1 Run terminal
+1. Run terminal
-2 Run command:   `echo ‘dGg0dF93NHNfczFtcEwz’ | base64 --decode > flag.txt`
+2. Run command:   `echo ‘dGg0dF93NHNfczFtcEwz’ | base64 --decode > flag.txt`
-3 Run command: `nano flag.txt`
+3. Run command: `nano flag.txt`
-4 Final flag is: `picoCTF{th4t_w4s_s1mpL3}`
+4. Final flag is: `picoCTF{th4t_w4s_s1mpL3}`

 ### 4. Crypto Warmup 1 - Points: 75
 Crpyto can often be done by hand, here's a message you got from a friend, llkjmlmpadkkc with the key of thisisalilkey.
 Can you use this table to solve it?.